-Our strategies

-Secure growth opportunities through entrepreneurial initiative

-- Provided even greater value for customers through price reinvestment of innovation-led productivity gains. - Continued to innovate our product ranges and categories across all businesses providing value and quality to customers. - Further improved and extended channel and brand reach in our retail portfolio, focusing on store format innovation and the expansion of online offers. - Grown our customer programs, particularly the flybuys loyalty program and the PowerPass offer at Bunnings. - Continued to better leverage data, particularly in our retail businesses. - Maintained our focus on growing new businesses, including Coles Financial Services and natural gas retailing.
+Our strategies Our achievements Our focus for the coming years Secure growth opportunities through entrepreneurial initiative Provided even greater value for customers through price reinvestment of innovation-led productivity gains.
+Continued to innovate our product ranges and categories across all businesses providing value and quality to customers.
+Further improved and extended channel and brand reach in our retail portfolio, focusing on store format innovation and the expansion of online offers.
+Grown our customer programs, particularly the flybuys loyalty program and the PowerPass offer at Bunnings.
+Continued to better leverage data, particularly in our retail businesses.
+Maintained our focus on growing new businesses, including Coles Financial Services and natural gas retailing.
+Continue to reinforce innovation and drive boldness as growth enablers.
+Continue to rigorously apply financial disciplines and financial evaluation methodologies.
+Increase and encourage collaboration across divisions, where appropriate.